Inflation… What's that?

 It’s been around since the beginning of time and has had the most impact on our finances, especially when it comes to savings.

-A great video to watch on this topic is by Ray Dalio: The Economic Time Machine
+A great video to watch to further understand inflation and our monetary system is The Economic Time Machine by Ray Dalio.